The best time to teach children is when they are young.

 Perhaps most impressively, they learn the more complex parts of language before they’re five years old.

 Children should start acquiring life skills from their parents while they’re young and impressionable.

 Teaching these ten life skills can help your children down a path of independence.

-Ten Life Skills All Kids Should Be Taught
+Ten Life Skills Kids Should Start Learning Before They Turn 6!